Ed Begley Jr.

-Edward James Begley Jr. (born September 16, 1949) is an American actor and environmental activist.
-He has appeared in hundreds of films, television shows, and stage performances.
-He played Dr. Victor Ehrlich on the television series St. Elsewhere (1982-1988).
-The role earned him six consecutive Primetime Emmy Award nominations and a Golden Globe Award nomination.
-He also co-hosted, along with wife Rachelle Carson, the green living reality show titled Living with Ed (2007-2010), and recurred as Dr. Grant Linkletter in Young Sheldon (2019–2024).
+Edward James Begley Jr. (born September 16, 1949) is an American actor and environmentalist who has appeared in hundreds of films, series, and plays.

+The son of Academy Award-winning actor Ed Begley, he came to prominence for his role as Dr. Victor Ehrlich on the television series St. Elsewhere (1982-1988), which earned him six consecutive Primetime Emmy Award nominations and a Golden Globe Award nomination.
+He also co-hosted, along with his wife Rachelle Carson, the green living reality show Living with Ed (2007–2010), and had recurring roles as Clifford Main in Better Call Saul (2016–2022) and Dr. Grant Linkletter in Young Sheldon (2019–2024).

-Equally prolific in cinema, Begley's film appearances include Blue Collar (1978), An Officer and a Gentleman (1982), This Is Spinal Tap (1984), Transylvania 6-5000 (1985), The Accidental Tourist (1988), Scenes from the Class Struggle in Beverly Hills (1989), She-Devil (1989), Batman Forever (1995), and Pineapple Express (2008).
+Begley's film appearances include Blue Collar (1978), An Officer and a Gentleman (1982), This Is Spinal Tap (1984), Transylvania 6-5000 (1985), The Accidental Tourist (1988), Scenes from the Class Struggle in Beverly Hills (1989), She-Devil (1989), Batman Forever (1995), and Pineapple Express (2008).
 He is a recurring cast member in the mockumentaries of Christopher Guest and Eugene Levy, including Best in Show (2000), A Mighty Wind (2003), For Your Consideration (2006), and Mascots (2016).
-In 2020, he was cast along with his wife Rachelle in the award-winning mockumentary Reboot Camp.
+He and his wife Rachelle appear in the mockumentary Reboot Camp (2020).

-Early life and education
+Early life

-Begley was born in 1949 in Los Angeles, California, to Allene Jeanne Sanders and Oscar-winning film actor Ed Begley.
-At the time, Begley Sr. was still married to Amanda Huff.
-She died of cancer when Begley Jr. was 7 years old.
-Until he was 16, Begley Jr. believed that Huff was his biological mother.
-He only later became acquainted with his biological mother.
+Edward James Begley Jr. was born in Los Angeles on September 16, 1949, the son of Allene Jeanne Sanders and actor Ed Begley (1901–1970).
+His paternal grandparents were Irish immigrants.
+At the time of his birth, his father was still married to Amanda Huff, who died of cancer when Begley Jr. was seven.
+Until he was 16, he believed Amanda was his biological mother; he only later became acquainted with his biological mother, with whom his father was having an affair.

-Begley's paternal grandparents were Irish immigrants.
-He grew up in Merrick, New York, and attended Cure' of Ars, a private Catholic school in Merrick, New York from kindergarten to 7th grade.
-He had moved to Merrick, New York with his family when his father appeared on Broadway.
-When he was 13, the family moved back to California, where he graduated from Van Nuys High School in the San Fernando Valley (class of 1967).

-He also attended Los Angeles Valley College in North Hollywood.
+Begley grew up in Merrick, New York, where he attended the private Catholic school Curé of Ars from kindergarten to seventh grade.
+He had moved to Merrick with his family when his father appeared on Broadway.
+When he was 13, the family moved back to California, where he graduated from Van Nuys High School in 1967.
+He also attended Los Angeles Valley College.